lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 * PirateSpice and @Boo and the crew of Aftermath for initial alpha testing on 3rd edition.
 * @Roadspike, @Blu, @Avarice and the crew of The 100 for some cool house rules I stole and general feedback.

+# Prior Editions

-Documents for earlier editions are archived on [GitHub](https://github.com/lynnfaraday/MUSH/tree/master/farasoftcode/Docs).
+Documents for earlier editions are archived [here](/fs3/old-editions).

 # Copyright and License